scriptingxss/owasp-fstm/README.md

 ![](.gitbook/assets/EMBArk_03.png)

-More information are available on the official *[EMBArk git repository](https://github.com/e-m-b-a/embark)*.
+More information is available on the official *[EMBArk git repository](https://github.com/e-m-b-a/embark)*.

 *Note:* *EMBArk* is in a very early development stage.